fhscholl/python-switchos/README.md

 ## Supported Devices

-This library targets MikroTik switches running **SwitchOS Lite** and has been tested with:
+This library targets MikroTik switches running **SwitchOS** or **SwitchOS Lite** and has been tested with:
+- Mikrotik CRS326-24G-2S+ running Switch OS 2.18
-- MikroTik CSS610-8P-2S+ running Switch OS Lite 2.19
+- MikroTik CSS610-8P-2S+ running Switch OS Lite 2.19 and 2.20

-Other models with SwitchOS Lite may also work.
+Other models with SwitchOS or SwitchOS Lite may also work.

 ## License